6 days from £1110pp plus international flights.

 You are met on arrival at Quito airport and transferred to Swissotel.
 The remainder of the day has been kept free to allow you to recover from your journey and enjoy the hotel's impressive facilities.
 These include a spa, gym and no fewer than 5 restaurants.
 It's also close to the shops and sites of the old town should you wish to do some independent exploring.

 Leaving Bucay you observe the changing landscape, as the tropical forest gives way to cultivated land with rice paddies and plamtations of cocoa, pineapple banana and sugarcane.
 Sit back and enjoy the views from the comfort of the train.
 This is surely the best way to travel!
 There are stops to allow you to indulge is a cocoa and chocolate tasting at a hacienda, and to learn about the culture of local Montubio people.
 The last part of your train journey from Yaguachi to Duran is by steam train, a suitably theatrical end to a wonderful trip.
-From the station at Duran you are transferred to a hotel in Guayaquil where you spend the night.
+From the station at Duran you are transferred to Hotel Oro Verde in Guayaquil where you spend the night.
 Breakfast, lunch

 Guide price from (pp sharing): £1110 (ex. international flights)